Strawberry Leporinus (Leporinus sp) Species Profile & Care Guide

 |GH||1 - 15|

-Origins of the Strawberry Leporinus
+Natural Habitat of the Strawberry Leporinus

 The Leporinus sp "Strawberry" is so far only known from the Guianas in Brazil in South America, and there is not much information on their natural habitat.
 However, it is believed that adults transpire in large numbers in creeks where the bottom is muddy or sandy, and the current can be either fast or slow.
 The juveniles occur in shallow calm waters, in current counter zones or within the shelter of plants.